-All views expressed on this blog are those of Simon Phipps and do not necessarily reflect the views of any other entity, including clients and former employers.
+All views expressed on this blog are those of Simon Phipps and do not necessarily reflect the views of any other entity, including current and former employers and clients.
 See my full disclosure of interests.

 (PLEASE RESPOND BACK!!!)